wdporter/i-am-that-vuepress/76-to-know-that-you-do-not-know-is-true-knowledge/readme.md

 **M:**&ensp;There is nothing in the world that you cannot know when you know yourself.
 Thinking yourself to be the body, you know the world as a collection of material things.
 When you know yourself as a centre of consciousness, the world appears as the ocean of the mind.
-When you know yourself as you are in reälity, you know the world as yourself.
+When you know yourself as you are in reality, you know the world as yourself.

 **Q:**&ensp;It all sounds very beautiful, but does not answer my question.
 Why is there so much suffering in the world?